the-benchmarker/web-frameworks/README.md

 > time bin/client
 ```

-You can set # of threads and # of request loops(there are 3 requests in a loop) by
+You can set # of threads and # of the loops of the request(there are 3 requests in a loop) by
 ```bash
 > time bin/client -t 16 -r 1000
 ```